eu-digital-identity-wallet/eudi-docs-site/docs/Test/Introduction.md

 # Test

-The EUDI Wallet Testing tools contain a set of pre-built tools to support you in testing your EUDI Wallet solution.
-It is designed to ensure that the solution meets all specified functional requirements.
+In this section, you will find a set of pre-built testing tools to support you in validating your EUDI Wallet solutions.
+These tools include an issuer, a verifier, and wallet applications, enabling you to assess interoperability and compliance with functional requirements.
+Whether you are developing a wallet, an issuer, or a verifier, you can test your solution against the corresponding tools to ensure seamless integration within the EUDI ecosystem.

 ## Test with the Wallet Application